 Many parents of dysfunctional families feel terrible for causing their children’s pain, but instead of apologizing, they often feel they need to deny everything.
 Whenever we hurt another, it’s always better to own it so we can all move on.
 If we don’t it becomes a festering wound.

 Victims often grow up to become martyrs.
 Abusive parents were probably abused themselves.
-In her book No Longer Naked and Ashamed, Jean Sheldon puts forth the idea that we’ve all been abusers and we’ve all been abused.
+We’ve all been abusers and we’ve all been abused.
 This is because we live in a damaged world where we’ve lost our original picture of love.
 God is the only one who is not an abuser.
 Jesus came to re-install God’s other-centered love into our hearts.
 As we learn to be more like Jesus, we will stop abusing other people.

 No one needs to judge anyone–parents or children, for the mistakes they’ve made, people feel enough pain already.
 At the same time we can’t let others abuse us for telling the truth.
 The reason we stand up for ourselves is because we are no longer victims.